BracketSpace/Notification/readme.txt

 * [Fixed] Notification form attributes escaping.
 * [Changed] Trigger `action` methods has been unified with callback method parameters.
 * [Changed] The Merge Tags are now resolved only while they are used.
+* [Changed] Post Pending trigger to not send multiple emails when pending post is updated, thanks to @jdaniel.
 * [Added] Dynamic property setting for Attachment merge tags.
 * [Added] Better post updated messages while saving the Notification.
 * [Added] Option to change Email MIME Type, now you can send HTML or Plain text.